In this section

 What are some of the complications involved with having abnormal arteries?

 Some PHACE syndrome patients with abnormal arteries of the head and neck may have an increased risk of stroke, seizures, and motor or language developmental delays as compared to children with normally formed arteries.
 A stroke is the loss of brain function due to disturbance in blood supply to the brain.
 The risk of stroke in children with PHACE syndrome with abnormal arteries is unknown but it is believed to be very rare.
-Of the total number of PHACE syndrome patients reported in the literature (a little more than 400), there are only approximately 20-25 reported to suffer from an acute ischemic stroke.
+Of the total number of PHACE syndrome patients reported in the literature (a little more than 400), there are only 20-25 who have reported suffering from an acute ischemic stroke.
 All of these patients had abnormalities of the cervical (neck) and cerebral (brain) arteries, and many had other medical conditions.
 They were most commonly found to have narrowing of the internal carotid artery or middle cerebral artery.
 Physicians and researchers are still working to develop a systematic way of identifying which PHACE syndrome patients are at an increased risk of stroke so they can be closely followed and managed.

 How can parents tell if their child is having a stroke or seizure?